Idrish786/Web3-Task-Automator/README.md

 * **Randomized Delays:** Sleep functions are executed between every on-chain action.

 * **Gas Monitoring:** Tasks automatically pause if network Gwei exceeds the configured limit.

+## Setup Guide

+Ensure you have Node.js (v18+) installed on your system.

+1. Clone this repository.

+2. Install the required Web3 libraries by running:

+npm install

+## Wallet Configuration

+Do NOT upload your private keys or seed phrases to GitHub.

+This repository uses a .env file to store sensitive data locally.

+Update the config.js file with your public wallet addresses and proxy IP ports.